Best Electric Lawn Mowers. Buying Guide and Reviews.

 Weather is another point to take into account when picking between models.
 Electric mowers, like any other electricity-powered appliances, can’t be used in the rain.
 Some electric mowers will even experience problems in wet grass.
 Gas-powered mowers can run just about anywhere, but still need to be used with caution as rain can still damage them over time.
 Remember that weather isn’t generally a significant factor as most yard work is done when the weather is clear.

 While noise may not be as important as a factor, electric mowers are much quieter than their gas cousins.
-If you live close to neighbors or are just irritated by the sound of loud machinery, then an electric mower could be your new best friend.
+If you live close to neighbours or are just irritated by the sound of loud machinery, then an electric mower could be your new best friend.
 It’s also important to note that by buying an electric mower, you will do less damage to your ears in the long run.

 Type of Electric Lawn Mowers

-Now that you’ve decided to go with an electric lawn mower, you will need to determine how you want your mower to be powered.
+Now that you’ve decided to go with the best electric lawn mower, you will need to determine how you want your mower to be powered.
 Both models are incredibly effective at cutting grass and can come with a plethora of features.
 Depending on your budget, yard size, and needed run time, you may find a corded model better than the battery-powered model, or vice versa.

 Corded models are simple to use, plug them into an outlet, and turn your mower on.
 As long as your house has power, your lawn mower will continue to run.
 Depending on the energy efficiency of the model, you could only see a small increase to your electric bill for using a corded mower.
 Corded models will also need less maintenance because there are fewer parts to replace.
 Low maintenance makes corded mowers the perfect choice for those new to lawn care or users who just aren’t interested in fighting with a battery to get things going.
 Corded models are also the most eco-friendly choice, especially if you have a way to use solar energy for power.
 Most importantly, corded mowers can run the cheapest saving buyers hundreds of dollars, while being some of the lightest options available.